kahlidfma5/holbertonschool-hbnb/part1/README.md

 #### Purpose of the Diagram:
    This sequence diagram illustrates the workflow of submitting a review, detailing how the user interacts with the system and how data flows between the UI, Business Logic Layer, and Persistence Layer.
 #### Key Steps
-The provided file is an SVG (Scalable Vector Graphics) file that appears to depict a sequence diagram for a "Review Submission" process.
-Here's a breakdown of its content and purpose:

-### Key Elements of the Diagram:
    - **1. Click "Add Review"**: The user initiates the process by clicking the "Add Review" button.
    - **2. Request Add Review Page**: The UI sends a request to the Business Logic Layer to fetch the add review page.
    - **3. Return Add Review Page**: The Business Logic Layer returns the add review page to the UI.